Blog

 Gastrointestinal Complications

 Gastrointestinal complications are one of the biggest complaints of eating disorder patients.
-Food restriction and malnutrition can cause an underuse of the gastrointestinal tract, leading to numerous complications.

 Gastroparesis

-Superior Mesenteric Artery Syndrome (SMA)
+Superior Mesenteric Artery (SMA) Syndrome

 Patients can experience functional or oropharyngeal dysphagia.
 The muscle loss and weakness associated with severe food restriction and excessive weight loss can impact the throat muscles responsible for swallowing, leading to oropharyngeal dysphagia, where it is difficult to move food, liquid, or saliva from the mouth to the throat.
-A small study suggests that oropharyngeal dysphagia occurs most often in the most critically ill anorexia nervosa patients.7
+A small study suggests that oropharyngeal dysphagia occurs most often in the most critically ill anorexia nervosa patients.

 Cardiovascular Complications